 All services are fully inclusive and tailored to meet the persons needs.

-Below you will find information about our complementary therapy services aimed at children and people living with developmental disability / Special Educational Needs (SEN) such as Autism, Learning Disability, Downs Syndrome, Cerebral Palsy, ADHD, Social Emotional and Mental Health Needs just to name a few!
-At The Therapy Tree labels aren’t important to us as we strive for an inclusive society; however we know that when you’re searching online for specific needs it can help to use such terminology which is why we have grouped our specialist complimentary services together for your ease.
+Below you will find information about our complementary therapy services specialised for people experiencing Special Educational Needs (SEN) or Disability (SEND) such as Autism, Learning Disability, Downs Syndrome, Cerebral Palsy, ADHD, Social Emotional and Mental Health Needs just to name a few!
+At The Therapy Tree labels aren’t important to us as we strive for an inclusive society meeting the person in their world; however we know that when you’re searching online for specific needs it can be helpful to use such terminology which is why we have grouped our specialist SEND complimentary services together for your ease.

 Special Yoga is aimed at supporting children and people with ‘Special Needs’ or developmental disability.
 The sessions are more than yoga poses; rather the therapy is a holistic practice to support the person to feel safe, grounded, comfortable in their own body, calm and connected.
 The practice supports the development of the physical body, cognition, emotional and sensory regulation as well a coping skills.
 Please see our website for more information or get in touch!